• Home

 When she moved back to British Columbia, she ran into Jeff Dawson at a 7-Eleven and they talked about working together.
 That became her first solo album, The Girl Who Passed For Normal, which had five producers.She scored a few song placements in TV shows and received a videoFACT grant for “I Miss My Sweet Embrace,” directed by District 9 screenwriter Neill Blomkamp.

-Janet then took time off to raise her daughter, recording and performing sporadically and working in Aboriginal television and now radio.
+Janet then took time off to raise her daughter, recording and performing sporadically and working in Aboriginal television and later Indigenous radio.
 In 2011, she did a compilation record of sorts called Samples, featuring her singles and other tracks so she’d have something to sell on a folk festival tour.
 She didn’t intend for it to be an official release, but it won a 2012 Aboriginal People’s Choice awards for Best Folk/Acoustic CD and nomination at the 2013 Juno Awards for Aboriginal Album of the Year.

--Karen Bliss
+-Karen Bliss and Mazy Mason

 For interviews, bookings or more information, contact: